-Urban Outfitters, Inc. (URBN) CEO Richard Hayne on Q3 2021 Results - Earnings Call Transcript

 Lorraine Hutchinson

 Well, thanks.
 Good afternoon.
-Frank, I just wanted to ask you about the balance sheet, you have more cash on hand than he did at this time last year and those pay down your debt.
-Can you talk about the potential to this in the buyback and then also how we should be thinking about CapEx next year and beyond?
+Frank, I just wanted to ask you about the balance sheet, you have more cash on hand than you did at this time last year and now you’ve paid down your debt.
+Can you talk about the potential to resume the buyback and then also how we should be thinking about CapEx next year and beyond?

 Frank Conforti

 Yes, Lorraine.
-So, I think right now, given the uncertainty Dick and I have talked about in the in the fourth quarter, we feel it's prudent to remain flexible and conservative with our cash and our marketable securities.
+So, I think right now, given the uncertainty Dick and I have talked about in the fourth quarter, we feel it's prudent to remain flexible and conservative with our cash and our marketable securities.
 As you know, we always focus on the cash needs, sort of in the same order, supporting our business, investing in our growth based initiatives and then returning cash to shareholders.
-We do have a board meeting coming up next week.
-And as always, I'm sure capital allocation will be a topic of conversation as a board meeting itself.
+We do have a Board meeting coming up next week.
+And as always, I'm sure capital allocation will be a topic of conversation as a Board meeting itself.

 We did kick off a new distribution facility that we're going to be building here in North America.
 I think we actually broke ground on that today in Kansas.
 That will impact our capital number next year.
 We don't have a final number in and of itself.
 We just completed our facility in the UK, and we will be building a new facility next year.
 We're excited about both of these facilities as Dick said and they both enabled us to continue to support the strong digital demand and growth that we're seeing, and we're excited to be able to continue invest in the business.